Osamakhandart/Osamakhandart/README.md

 🌍   I'm From Germany.

-🧑   I'm Working from freelancing ...
+🧑   I'm Working as a freelancer...

 🌱   I'm currently learning Flutter, Swift & more ❤️